DarkSector/darksector.github.io/_posts/2020-04-30-docker-notes-part-1.md

 layout: post
 title: Docker Notes - Part 1
 date: 2020-04-30 23:04 -0700
-categories: docker devops deployment containers
+categories: Docker DevOps Deployment Containers
 ---

 I am not a big fan of Docker because I think it creates more problems than it solves.
 However I've needed to use it for work because well - nevermind.
 Anyway, here are some Docker notes I am keeping for myself so that I can refer them later.